w3c/wai-intro-wcag/content/index.md

 ### Supporting material and supplemental guidance {#supplement}

-These resources help you understand and implement WCAG, and improve accessibility beyond WCAG:
+The following resources help you understand and implement WCAG, and improve accessibility beyond WCAG:
 * Quick Reference / How to Meet WCAG 2 / Checklist
 * Understanding WCAG 2
 * Techniques for WCAG 2
 * Test Rules for WCAG 2
 * Supplemental Guidance

-**Learn more about these WCAG 2 resources from [WCAG 2 Guidance Documents](/standards-guidelines/wcag/docs/).**
+**Learn more about these WCAG 2 resources from [WCAG 2 Documents](/standards-guidelines/wcag/docs/).**

 ## Translations